Ian-T-Dixon/Disease_Prediction/README.md

 ![Boolean_snippet](Images/Boolean_table_example.JPG)

 * Following the creation of the Database, we were able to use SQL alchemy to connect the database directly to our analysis and machine learning models.
+* With SQL alchemy connecting directly to the database, we could pull, or update, or create new tables and CSV files throough jupyter.
+This would be very helpful in updating the tables live as the data was cleaned.

 ## Dashboard
 The trained ML model can be deployed to a webpage.
 Using Flask/JavaScript, we can build a simple webpage that will allow the user to input symptoms they are experiencing and view the model's prediction of their illness.
 Recommendations for treatment/precautions can be displayed, based on [symptom_precaution.csv](./Data/symptom_precaution.csv)